 During planned UK Link downtime, notwithstanding any other provision of the Uniform Network Code, Users and the Transporter will not be entitled to make any Code Communication which is required to be made as a UK Link Communication, except to the extent (if any) provided for in the Existing UK Link Manual or (where part only of UK Link is subject to such downtime) where such part is not required to enable such communication to be made, and their respective rights under the Uniform Network Code shall be construed accordingly.

-Except as provided in paragraph 6.5(b), the unavailability of UK Link during planned UK Link downtime will not be a Code Contingency for the purposes of [GT Section D5.9 of the Uniform Network Code]; by any such unavailability which extends or the CDSP reasonably anticipates will extend beyond the period of planned UK Link downtime will (subject to and in accordance with the Contingency Procedures) be a Code Contingency.
+Except as provided in paragraph 6.5(b), the unavailability of UK Link during planned UK Link downtime will not be a Code Contingency for the purposes of GT Section D5.9 of the Uniform Network Code; by any such unavailability which extends or the CDSP reasonably anticipates will extend beyond the period of planned UK Link downtime will (subject to and in accordance with the Contingency Procedures) be a Code Contingency.

-For the purposes of GT Section D5 of the Uniform Network Code,] a Code Contingency may (where so specified in the Contingency Procedures) include:
+For the purposes of GT Section D5 of the Uniform Network Code, a Code Contingency may (where so specified in the Contingency Procedures) include:

 a degradation in performance of UK Link which falls short of a failure thereof (where the Contingency Procedures are likely, having regard to such degradation, to provide a superior method of communicating); and